drchen302/dchen/README.md

 ## Welcome to My Github Pages

-My Name is D Chen.
+My name is D Chen.
 I just earned a Ph.D. from the University of Delaware

 ### Markdown